FaserF/hassio-addons/.docs/log_level_best_practices.md

 - Explicit error detection if `bashio::config` fails
 - Warning log informs user of the fallback
 - Ensures `LOG_LEVEL` is never empty
-- Consistent fallback behavior across all add-ons
+- Consistent fallback behavior across all apps

 ### 2. Alternative: has_value Check